-Tammy Young, SVP, Sales
+Tammy Young, SVP of Sales at Toluna

 If you’ve heard of the term ‘Metaverse,’ but don’t quite know what it means, don’t worry; it hasn’t even made it to the dictionary yet!
 However, Merriam-Webster does have it on its words-to-watch list, defining it as a ‘highly immersive virtual world where people gather to socialize, play, and work.’

 While the concept of the Metaverse has been in circulation for almost 30 years—dating back to a mention in Neal Stephenson’s Snow Crash—awareness has exploded in the past year since Mark Zuckerberg announced that the parent company of Facebook was rebranding to Meta.

 Since then, our technology client service team at Toluna has been running a Metaverse tracker to understand consumers’ perceptions of this new technological frontier.
 The second wave—which included questions submitted by some of our clients—was fielded on March 6, 2022, surveying over 2,000 Americans ages 13 and up.